hamsternipples/nosedocs/noseblog.md

 as I wrote that, it occurred to me, that there will always be infinitely more things more and less perceptive than you. you are always at the centre of your universe, and in your perception, you always change to be a repeat of the same thing you last were, until you transform and transformation happens when you gain a broader perspecive; a new macro perception where you perceive a new collection of bits in some form of organisation that provides that new macro perspective.

-I keep getting these glimpses of how the structure of things deermines its form of perception while at the same time being a part of that since stream of consiousness: the source of perception for all structures that came before it, and everything similar to it. the perception of the whole universe is contained within that "source energy" and all of us are that ... abraham says "extension" -- and I get why, because it's hard to express that word in english. it could be said that you (all of us -- even the ones you don't like) are an expression or a facet, or the lastest version of the perception in resonance to the form of that (source) energy. it's so cool.
+I keep getting these glimpses of how the structure of things deermines its form of perception while at the same time being a part of that stream of consiousness: the source of perception for all structures that came before it, and everything similar to it. the perception of the whole universe is contained within that "source energy" and all of us are that ... abraham says "extension" -- and I get why, because it's hard to express that word in english. it could be said that you (all of us -- even the ones you don't like) are an expression or a facet, or the lastest version of the perception in resonance to the form of that (source) energy. it's so cool.

 I wish I could explain better. it's so wonderful knowing that nothing is going wrong, and there are no "bad guys" and that all reality is just a reflection of your form of perception (that is, your interpretation of that energy) as perceived by you (resonant with you) from within your form (and resonant with your form). your form is your human body.. so like your current DNA implementation. you really are a product of your own perception, and a reflection of how you perceive the world.